Hello...

 Sessions

 Sessions last 1 hour and can take place weekly or fortnightly.
-I offer both online and in-person sessions, depending on what works best for you.
+I offer both online and in-person sessions.

-Making therapy accessible matters to me.
-I offer a number of concession spaces and a sliding scale for those who may be facing financial challenges—those on low income, or in periods of transition.
-Please don’t hesitate to reach out if this applies to you.
+Making counselling as accessible as possible matters to me.
+I offer a number of concession spaces for those who may be facing financial challenges—those on low income, or in periods of transition.
+Please reach out if this applies to you.
 We can have an open conversation about what’s manageable.

 If you are a student counsellor or therapist, undertaking therapy as part of a course requirement, get in touch about a reduced rate for a period of time.